Expert guide to the best parks in Mexico City: Bosque de Chapultepec

 rivera mural, tunnel. floor covered in individual pictures, above tunnel, hands holding water, to right an indigenous person in shorts and white shirt with pick axe

-➡️ We stumbled across the Carcamo by mistake and from that moment on I (weirdly, I admit) thought of very little else.
-We found it just before closing time when tickets were only available online so we weren’t allowed in and this gnawed at me until I finally got to visit.
-You see, I’m a little obsessed with Mexican murals and with those of Diego Rivera in particular and he is the muralist who decorated this place.
-I love the detail in his work, the barely suppressed rage, the commentary he provides and so knowing there was a mural I had been so close to but hadn’t seen was really pissing me off!
+💦 We stumbled across the Carcamo by mistake and from that moment on I (weirdly, I admit) thought of very little else.
+I’m a little obsessed with Mexican murals and with those of Diego Rivera in particular and he is the muralist who decorated this place.
+I love the detail in his work, the barely suppressed rage, the commentary he provides.
 This work is an homage to the workers, engineers and architects involved in the construction of the Carcamo.
 This is also the only subaquatic mural in the world (what you see is not underwater, panic not!)

-➡️ The Carcamo de Dolores is a hydraulic structure, so quite frankly, it’s ridiculous that I wanted to see it so much.
-I barely even understand what or why is it but if there’s mural on something then I need to see it.
-The mural, by the way, is called “Agua, el origin de la vida”, and the building was constructed to commemorate the Lerma System, which supplies water to the city.
+💦 The Carcamo de Dolores is a hydraulic structure and the mural covering it is called “Agua, el origin de la vida”.
+The building was constructed to commemorate the Lerma System, which supplies water to the city.
 In the early days, water was supplied from Xochimilco.
-Outside the Carcamo is a sculpture, also by Diego of Tlaloc, the Aztec god of rain (above).
+Outside the Carcamo is a sculpture, also by Diego of Tlaloc, the Aztec god of rain.
 It’s huge and magnificent and when viewed from inside joins with the murals just wonderfully.

 Did you know that the famous Día de los Muertos Calavera Catrina began life as satirical commentary on the upper classes in Mexico in an etching by Jose Guadalupe Posada?
 She became a popular Día de Muertos symbol and was also painted into Rivera’s murals.

-This is the only museum in Chapultepec that I haven’t visited.
-It’s a contemporary art museum not far from the Anthropology Museum.
+This museum is a contemporary art museum not far from the Anthropology Museum.

 Right next to the Castillo, is this small museum that is home to twelve rooms outlining the history of Mexico in a series of well made dioramas.
 The building is spiral shaped, which is nice as it means no stairs until you leave.